IPASIS - IP Reputation and Risk Intelligence API

 Step 4: Circuit Breaker for Resilience

-If the IPASIS API goes down (or your network has issues), you don't want every request to hang for 3 seconds waiting for a timeout.
-A circuit breaker pattern handles this gracefully:
+If IPASIS goes down (or your network has issues), you don't want every request hanging for 3 seconds waiting for a timeout.
+A circuit breaker detects failures and temporarily skips the API call:

 class CircuitBreaker {